aybmab/express-redux-sample/readme.md

 ### Optimistic Updates

 After having a redux application connected to a backend, I wanted to implement optimistic updates (a.k.a. reflect user updates immediately, even though the change wasn't necessarily saved).
 This was implemented by generating a unique id on the client side and then using that to reconcile after hearing back from the server.
+By using the client-side-generated id, react nicely handles updating the view and notifying the user on the status of each change.

 ### Live Updates/Push Notifications